yadt/yadt-config-rpm-maker/README.md

 ```bash
 ./bootstrap
 ```
-The `bootstrap` script allows you to execute the
+The `bootstrap` script allows you to execute config-rpm-maker in your working directory.

 ### Linting the code